Sequoia Capital just issued a dire warning to its portfolio companies. “Coronavirus is the black swan of 2020.”

 The last time Sequoia issued a similar warning was during the financial crash of 2008 when it again warned of a black swan event, that time violating all of its own best advice for presentations with a long and tedious 56-slide warning deck.

 I lived through that horrendous great recession and in our startup, we decided to do just the opposite.
 Instead of pulling back and conserving cash, we increased our marketing spend instead.
 The result?
-We captured 12 new customer that we had no business winning.
+We captured 12 new customers that we had no business winning.
 Why?
 Because our competitors listened to Sequoia.

 Does it take courage?
-Of course it does.
+Of course, it does.
 But as Sequoia itself points out in their top billboard on their website, “We help the daring build legendary companies.”
 Maybe only when there is no market risk do they help the daring.

 Sequoia’s warning is all about their own investments – they are loath of course to put the billions they have invested in promising companies – and particularly those in the cybersecurity markets – at risk.